Rights in connection with pregnancy, birth and adoption

 Calculating parental benefit

 For employees, parental benefit is generally calculated based on a stipulated monthly income based on the average income reported through the A-melding for the three months preceding the commencement of the leave.
 If you are self-employed, the parental benefit will generally be calculated on the basis of your average pensionable income during the past three years for which you have received a tax assessment.
 NAV will not cover parental benefit for yearly income in excess of six times the National Insurance basic amount (6G).
 Some employers cover the exceeding amount for those earning more than 6G.
-This is not mandatory, but can be agreed upon between the employer and employee.
+This is not mandatory but can be agreed upon between the employer and employee.

 The parental benefit period

 The total period during which parental benefit is paid in connection with birth is 49 weeks with 100 percent coverage or 59 weeks with 80 percent coverage.
 The corresponding periods for adoption are 46 (100 percent coverage) and 56 (80 percent coverage) weeks.
 Parental benefit in connection with adoption commences when the parents become responsible for caring for the child.
 For twin births or adoption of two children at the same time, the parents are given either 17 additional weeks with 100 percent coverage or 21 additional weeks with 80 percent coverage.
 In connection with birth or adoption of three or more children, the parents are given either 46 additional weeks with 100 percent coverage or 56 additional weeks with 80 percent coverage.
+In case of premature birth before pregnancy week 33 the benefit period is extended with the number of days from giving birth up to and including the term date.

 When you can take parental leave